jonathan42/n8n-nodes-wax/README.md

 ## Version history

+### 0.1.7
+- Hide deprecated nodes from the UI search but keep them for backward compatibility for existing workflows

 ### 0.1.6
 - Refactored terminology: renamed NFT to Asset throughout the codebase
 - Enhanced token balance options for improved clarity and consistency